softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 ## ☑ Deliverable

+> [!IMPORTANT]
+> You are required to commit to GitHub with every minor milestone.
+For example, after you implement each player action.
+This should result in a commit history that clearly details your work on this phase.
+If your Git history does not demonstrate your efforts then your submission may be rejected.

 ### Pass Off Tests

 The provided tests for this assignment are in the `WebSocketTests` class.
 These test the `WebSocket` interactions between client and server.
 To run the tests first start your server, and then run `WebSocketTests`.